learn-co-curriculum/rails-blog-nested-resources/README.md

 We're going to add another feature to our blog app: the ability comment on a post.

+<em>Before anything</em>, note that when you generate models, controllers, etc, be sure to include this option, so that it skips tests (which we already have): `--no-test-framework`

 ## Comments

 1. Generate a model for Comment.